 The multi-phase renovation of Cruikshank Residence Hall got underway during the summer of 2018 and continued through the summer of 2019.
-Additional work will be done during the summer of 2020.
-The staggered work schedule has allowed the school to keep Cruikshank open and available for students during the school year.
+Additional work was completed during the summer of 2020.
+The staggered work schedule allowed the school to keep Cruikshank open and available for students during the school year.

 Campus Master Plan | Phase One

 Saint Mary’s School is growing and thriving.

 In 1998, we made the decision to become a boarding/day high school.
 In 2014 we tipped the balance on our enrollment to become majority boarding.
 Over the last decade we have continued to increase enrollment against trends which, according to the Wall Street Journal, show a 14 percent drop in independent school enrollment nationally.

 What drives our momentum?
 Our ability to think differently.
 In April 2019, the board of trustees made the next important step in the leadership phase of our Saint Mary's Forever Campaign preparations.
 With a recommendation from the campaign steering committee and campaign leaders, a motion was approved to continue the leadership phase of the campaign and set the guidelines for the two key aspects of our plan.

 - We will only begin building when we have gifts and pledges covering 100 percent of the costs needed for a building project.

 - We will focus on a learning hub with two centers of excellence in our academics facilities plan.

 - A new performing arts and humanities center through the renovation of Eliza Battle Pittman Auditorium.

 - An academic corridor anchored by Ragland Hall with the construction of a new building.